Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 Social Media

-We realise that social media is a part of modern-day life and accept that students may (subject to age restrictions) install social media apps on the iPad to use at home.
+We realise that social media is a part of modern-day life and accept that students may (subject to age restrictions) install social media apps on the device to use at home.
 Please note however that we do not allow students to have social media apps in school.

 Please see the iPad page of the school website for further information.